provenance-io/how-to-provenance/provenance-smart-contract-example/README.md

 ## Build your own

 Want to build your own smart contract from scratch?
 The [provwasm](https://github.com/provenance-io/provwasm) repository has an excellent [tutorial](https://github.com/provenance-io/provwasm/blob/main/docs/tutorial/01-overview.md) for building a smart contract repository on the Provenance blockchain.

+## Continued

+To learn how to migrate a smart contract to a new version, head over to the [provenance-contract-migration-example](../provenance-contract-migration-example).